Devlander-Software/discord-notify/docs/API_README.md

 ## Overview

 Discord Notify is a comprehensive Discord webhook notification service for Node.js applications.
-Built with TypeScript and zero dependencies, it provides a modern alternative to Slack notification libraries, specifically designed for Discord's rich API capabilities and webhook features.
+Built with TypeScript and zero dependencies, it provides a modern Discord notification service specifically designed for Discord's rich API capabilities and webhook features.

 ### Key Features